ox-cruisers/ox-cruisers.github.io/_posts/2018-08-30-burnt-out-cruiser-recoveries.md

 ---
 # Metal Works

-Carbide off to float on the River Avon:
+Carbide off to float on the river Avon:

 ![](/uploads/IMG_0323.jpg)